Cold Weather Can Mess With Your Hot Water

 Inspect the TPR Valve

-The TPR valve, also known as the temperature-pressure release valve, aids in the removal of water from the water tank if the pressure becomes too high.
+The TPR valve, also known as the temperature-pressure relief valve, aids in the removal of water from the water tank if the pressure becomes too high.
 We recommend checking your TPR valve regularly as part of your regular maintenance.
-You can check the TPR valve by lifting the tab to drain some of the water, then letting go.
+You can check the TPR valve by lifting the tab to drain some of the water and then letting go.
 If the water flow continues, it’s time to replace the valve.

 Examine for Sediment